UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 We welcome new feature requests from developers across campus.
 Before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Project}}/wiki/#project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
 We strongly encourage the discussion of new feature ideas in the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).

-Please provide as much detail and context as possible to justify the inclusion of your idea in the theme.
+Please provide as much detail and context as possible to justify the inclusion of your idea in the plugin.
 We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.

 You can submit a new feature request by [creating a new issue in Github](https://github.com/UCF/{{My-Project}}/issues/new?template=feature_request.md) and filling out the provided template.

 ## Pull requests

-[**Please ask first**](#asking-questionsgetting-help) before embarking on any _significant_ pull request (e.g. implementing features, refactoring code); otherwise you risk spending a lot of time working on something that the theme's maintainers might not want to merge into the project.
+[**Please ask first**](#asking-questionsgetting-help) before embarking on any _significant_ pull request (e.g. implementing features, refactoring code); otherwise you risk spending a lot of time working on something that the plugin's maintainers might not want to merge into the project.
 Pull requests should be related to existing issues that have been acknowledged by UCF Web Communications.

 All pull requests should remain focused in scope and avoid containing unrelated commits.

-Your pull request will be reviewed by at least one maintainer of the theme.
+Your pull request will be reviewed by at least one maintainer of the plugin.
 While your code should be complete enough to be understood by the person reviewing it, we don't want to spend an extensive amount of time reviewing code--try to keep your code sample brief enough to be reviewed within one hour.

 Please adhere to the [coding guidelines](#code-standards-and-style-guides) used throughout the project (indentation, accurate comments, etc.)  Code that does not adhere to these standards will not be merged into the project.